EscolaSoft/silverstripe-installer/docs/README.md

 `gulp` has two tasks

 1. `gulp compress-images` that compress all images inside `themes/PROJECT_NAME/images`
-2. `gulp compress-images` that compress assets. *Beware* this tasks that hughe amount of resources but is essential to be lanuched once for a while.
+2. `gulp compress-assets` that compress assets. *Beware* this tasks that hughe amount of resources but is essential to be lanuched once for a while.

 ## JavaScript helpers

 ### SilverStripe variables

-todo
+Namespace SilverStripe contaians following settings

+* `window.SilverStripe.settings.baseUrl` full base URL with protocol, port etc eg. 'http://sunsol2017.qunabu.com/';
+* `window.SilverStripe.settings.baseRelUrl` relative base URL, eg  '/';
+* `window.SilverStripe.settings.pageUrl` current page URI, eg. '/about-us/';
+* `window.SilverStripe.settings.themeDir` current theme main path, eg 'themes/sunsol2017';
+* `window.SilverStripe.isLive` Boolean value is site is in live mode;
+* `window.SilverStripe.isDev=true` Boolean value is site is in live mode;

 ### Grid and grid helpers

+All visual elements must fit into grid as they were designed.
+By default boilerplate is importing [boostrap 4 grid](https://v4-alpha.getbootstrap.com/layout/grid), which is fine with most of the cases.

-In ES6 examples above is `Grid` helper which shows a grid so one can check if all elements fit.
+In ES6 examples above is `Grid` helper which shows a grid so one can check if all elements fit, pressing `g` on keyboard toggles grid in backgroud, to provide a comfortable way of checking fitting of elements.

 ## SCSS and CSS